ro-msg-aws-training/resources/src/index.md

 ## Working Mode

 One of the most important factors when working with AWS is knowing what can be done and which services to choose.
-We will go through the most commonly used services and get a feeling of regarding how and when to use them.
+We will go through the most commonly used services and get a feeling of how and when to use them.
 For some of the topics, you will be asked to do some extra research on your own in order to answer certain questions (designed to ease the understanding process).
 Moreover, we will go through some hands-on exercises and tutorials.

 This training is not intended to be standalone.
 It acts as a hub of resources while providing certain explanations and use-cases based on our experience.